-If this cloudy, and cool June weather is putting anyone else in the mood for some good comfort food, then I have a soup recipe for you.
-We love to hit the Olive Garden for their soup, salad and breadstick special, and both my husband and I are very partial to the Zuppa Toscana soup.
+If you are in the mood for some good comfort food, then I have a great recipe for the Olive Garden Zuppa Toscana Soup for you.
+We love to hit Olive Garden for their soup, salad and breadstick special and both my husband and I are very partial to the Zuppa Toscana soup.
 So, we learned how to whip up a batch, Olive Garden style, in our own kitchen.
 Enjoy!

-Zuppa Toscana (this is a creamy sausage and kale soup, we fell in love with it at the Olive Garden, but this is my families version) -
+(This is a creamy sausage and kale soup we fell in love with it at the Olive Garden, but this is my family’s version).

-- 1 (16 ounce) package sausage (I usually buy the store brand ground sausage as its often cheapest.
-Jimmy Deans Sage flavor is a good one too).
+- 1 (16 ounce) package sausage (I usually buy the store brand ground Italian sausage as it’s often cheapest.
+Jimmy Dean’s Sage flavor is a good one too).

 - 1 small yellow onion chopped